Farrukh-Maruf/MOITECH-company/README.md

 # MOITECH-company

-the company provided me images and annotated files as well, 20 different types of drinks and snacks.
+- The company provided me images and annotated files, types of drinks and snacks

-we deployed object detection model, using Yolov8 (L,M,N,S), Yolov9
+- Deployed 5 object detection models using Yolov8-L, Yolov8-M, Yolov8-N, Yolov8-S, Yolov9
+- Building an application for showcasing potential investors